Voice & Opera Program Information

 Jury Procedures

 1. Sign-ups are posted electronically in advance of juries.
 Students will receive an email with information about jury sign-ups.
+Students must secure the services of a pianist before signing up for a time.

 3. At the discretion of the studio teacher, a student may be excused from presenting a jury during the quarter in which the student has performed or will perform a solo recital or a role in a Northwestern Opera Theater production.
 A student may not be excused from the junior standing jury.